rust-embedded/discovery/src/04-meet-your-hardware/README.md

 be turned on and off.

 Part numbers of components can often give us information about the part.
-In the case of our MCU (with part number `STM32F303VCT6`), the `STM` at the start hints to us that this is manufactured by [ST Microelectronics].
-Each manufacturer uses a different part numbering scheme, but with some research we can also determine that the `32` implies that this is specifically an Arm®-based 32-bit microcontroller, and the `F3` indicates that the microcontroller is based on the Cortex®-M4.
+In the case of our MCU (with part number `STM32F303VCT6`), the `ST` at the start hints to us that this is manufactured by [ST Microelectronics].
+Each manufacturer uses a different part numbering scheme, but with some research we can also determine that the `M32` implies that this is specifically an Arm®-based 32-bit microcontroller, and the `F3` indicates that the microcontroller is based on the Cortex®-M4.
 The rest of the part number provides more specifics (e.g., extra features, RAM size), and aren't as